shaswattejankar/internship-tasks-bsk/README.md

 2. React app CICD.

-3. GitHub workflows for React app. - [link](https://github.com/shaswattejankar/reusable-workflow-test) [app link](https://github.com/shaswattejankar/react-actions)
+3. GitHub workflows for React app. - [link](https://github.com/shaswattejankar/reusable-workflow-test) and [app link](https://github.com/shaswattejankar/react-actions)

 4. Installation of web server functionality such as Apache or nginx on EC2.